 Nowadays, timely delivered and error-free data is the key to success for companies operating in the Maritime Logistics industry.
 Therefore, communication and data exchange between partners should be simple, seamless, and efficient.
-The best way to achieve this is to make companies speaking the same language (exchange data messages in a unified format), or better to say, make them follow the same common for the industry standards.
+The best way to achieve this is to make companies speak the same language (exchange data messages in a unified format), or better to say, make them follow the same common for the industry standards.

 During the last few years, DCSA has put a lot of effort into simplifying business-to-business communication between companies operating within the Maritime Logistics industry.
 Specifically, the organization has developed and introduced a set of new standards for the industry.